 - Sprinkle 2 tablespoons all-purpose flour over the meat and stir with a wooden spoon or spatula.
 Cook for another 2 minutes, stirring constantly so the flour doesn't stick.

-- Add 1 cup broth, 2 tablespoons tomato paste, 1 tablespoon Worcestershire sauce, ½ teaspoon salt and โ teaspoon black pepper.
+- Add 1 cup broth or stock, 2 tablespoons tomato paste, 1 tablespoon Worcestershire sauce, ½ teaspoon salt and โ teaspoon black pepper.
 If you want a little heat, you can add other spices or herbs to taste, like thyme or spicy paprika.

 - Stir and cook everything together for 6-7 minutes until the broth thickens and you have a gravy sauce.

-- Add 1 cup frozen vegetables (thawed and drained if frozen) and cook for a minute or two more, stirring.
+- Add 1 cup freshly cooked or frozen vegetables, thawed and drained if frozen, and cook for a minute or two more, stirring.

-- Cover with the rest of the mashed potatoes, smoothing the top.
+- Cover with the rest of the mashed potatoes, smoothing the top to make an even layer.
 You can make ridges with a fork or leave it smooth.

 - Refrigerate leftovers, covered, for 4 days.
 Reheat before eating.